ARTICLE

 In the last area of the mural, Hymn to joy, Poetry is represented as a figure wearing a golden tunic and playing the zither.
 Along with her, the previous suspended and longing figures end their pathway of searching.
 Next, Klimt seems to have left a white space empty, followed by Arts in the form of five female figures, one over another one, two of them as if waiting, and the other three with an extended arm, like the separated figure in Medicine did, with her falling hand.
 Towards the right, 9 figures, also female ones, float in the air like a choir.
 Near the end of the wall, two naked figures embrace each other, with feet and ankles wrapped by a skein-like thread.

-The Moon in The Golden Tarot by A. Atanassov Danae (1907) depicts the Greek figure of the same name, who was the daughter of king Acrysius of Argos (Peloponnesus, Greece).
+Danae (1907) depicts the Greek figure of the same name, who was the daughter of king Acrysius of Argos (Peloponnesus, Greece).
 The king had been warned by a prophecy that he would be killed by his grandson, so he locked Danae up in an underground chamber or bronze tower.
-Inside her prison, she was visited by Zeus, who had taken the form of a golden shower to fertilize her.
+Inside of her prison, she was visited by Zeus, who had taken the form of a golden shower to fertilize her.
 In the painting, a golden river falls between her legs, by which she got pregnant and gave life to Perseus.
-Dafne is on a clear color background, like a uterus becoming progressively narrower at the lower area, ending like an exit from the womb.
+Danae is on a clear color background, like an uterus becoming progressively narrower at the lower area, ending like an exit from the womb.
 The painting inspired card XVIII Moon, in which the river follows the path of the classic waxing Moon pattern of the card, although dismissing the physical born meaning suggested by the clear shape in the painting.

 Other cards such as The Hanged Man (XII) and The Tower (XVI) might not be inspired by specific paintings although follow the same style pattern of naked decadence and accentuated traits, on merged backgrounds and mostly 2D decoration.
 Whereas The Emperor (IV) resembles Pallas Athena as a male version, and The High Priest (V) depicts Klimt's figure.